Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Most property disputes arise where a property is solely owned by one cohabitant (or a former cohabitant), or the division of the equity between two joint tenants is disputed because one party has put more in than the other and the official documents do not adequately record this.

-In these circumstances, there are two main types of applications that can be made under TOLATA to resolve these disputes:
+In these circumstances, two main types of applications can be made under TOLATA to resolve these disputes:

 1. Determination of Ownership: This involves seeking a court order to determine the extent and nature of a party’s ownership interest in a property.
 This clarifies shares and rights each party holds in the property where this may be contested by either party.